Director : Andy Muschietti

 Lillis is destined to be the breakout star of the bunch: the camera adores her, and she handles some of the film’s most challenging and emotional scenes with admirable confidence.
 All the boys are immediately smitten with Beverly, and the way she integrates herself into the Losers’ Club, becoming a driving force, is compelling.
 Most of the adults in the film are either creepy or downright evil, with Beverly’s abusive father Alvin (Stephen Bogaert) being the foremost example.
 This plot point is handled without being gratuitously exploitative.

-Packed with potent imagery, a finely-honed mythology, terrific performances from young actors and flat-out terrifying creepy clown, It ranks as one of the finest film adaptations of King’s work.
+Packed with potent imagery, a finely-honed mythology, terrific performances from young actors and a flat-out terrifying creepy clown, It ranks as one of the finest film adaptations of King’s work.
 It evokes nostalgia without relying solely on it and those who grew up in the 80s will recognise certain references, but enjoyment of the film is not contingent on that.
 Regardless of one’s background or prior familiarity with the source material, It is an affecting, haunting work.

 RATING: 4.5 out of 5 Stars